cyngiel/PoliApp/README.md

 # PoliApp
-Flutter mobile app for student project
+Flutter mobile app for university* with Firebase services, that could be useful especially for new students.
+Includes: events calendar, alerts and information, news feed, student timetables and admin panel.
+*Based on Lodz University of Technology

 Project developed in Android Studio.
-Flutter/Dart is needed.
+Flutter/Dart and Firebase configuration is needed.

 ## Run Configuration